vincentho627/AI-Plays-Chess/README.md

 Introduction
 ------------
 Chess is a tactical game where each player has 16 pieces.
 The goal of the game is to capture your opponent's King while keeping your own well-guarded.
-Here I made an AI using the mini-max algorithm that tries to defeat the player playing against it.
+Here I made an AI using the mini-max algorithm with alpha-beta pruning and multithreading that tries to defeat the player playing against it.

 ![](assets/gameplay.png)